facelessuser/coloraide/docs/src/markdown/interpolation.md

 `increasing` | `#!color-gradient i = Color("rebeccapurple").interpolate("lch(85% 100 805)", space='lch', hue="increasing"); result = list(map(lambda x: i(x/20), range(20)))`
 `decreasing` | `#!color-gradient i = Color("rebeccapurple").interpolate("lch(85% 100 805)", space='lch', hue="decreasing"); result = list(map(lambda x: i(x/20), range(20)))`
 `specified`  | `#!color-gradient i = Color("rebeccapurple").interpolate("lch(85% 100 805)", space='lch', hue="specified"); result = list(map(lambda x: i(x/20), range(20)))`

-!!! tip
-    It is important to note that we must specify the channels of the space the interpolation is occurring in.
-    Specifying `hue` while interpolating in the sRGB color space would target no channels and would be ignored.

 We can also do non-linear interpolation by providing a function.
 Here we use a function that returns `p ** 3` creating the colors (color previews are fit to the sRGB gamut):